bauripalash/article-archive/tech/2018-07-14-Run-C-Programs-On-Android.md

 CXXDroid From Play Store
 {: .crtx}

-If you want to learn and experiment with C/C++ , I recommend using CXXDroid.
+If you want to learn and experiment with C/C++ , I recommended using CXXDroid.

 #### Install From : [Play Store](https://play.google.com/store/apps/details?id=ru.iiec.cxxdroid)